 - calcium formate

 NOTE: Due to the problem of children mistaking single dose laundry detergents for candy, Tide now offers Tide Pods in an improved child-lock pouch so that children cannot see the product.

 Tide and the P&G Story

-To meet consumers' diverse laundry needs, Tide offers a variety of products including Tide Total Care, Tide Sport with Febreze Freshness, Tide Coldwater, Tide with a Touch of Downy, Tide with Bleach Alternative, Tide Stain Release (now called Tide Boost), Tide high efficiency, as well as, Tide To Go.
+To meet consumers' diverse laundry needs, Tide offers a variety of products including Tide Total Care, Tide Sport with Febreze Freshness, Tide Coldwater, Tide with a Touch of Downy, Tide with Bleach Alternative, Tide Stain Release (now called Tide Boost), Tide Simply Clean & Fresh, as well as, Tide To Go.

 Product Review and Laundry Recommendation